asiminah/asiminah.github.io/submenu/techwritingmath.md

 ### Class structure

-Class structure

 Towards the bottom of this page, I have posted the complete class schedule for the semester.
-I have written out which topics I plan to cover each class and when we will be doing feedback and discussions on assignments.
+I have written out which topics I plan to cover each class and when we will be doing "feedback and discussions on assignment" sessions.

 **Learning Objectives:**
 1. Write about mathematics clearly, using correct grammar, in a well-organized manner.